 Sunzi completes this theme by noting that the expert relies on the noted self-preservation approach, and does so in order to be able to compete in the world.
 Victory loses its meaning where the costs run too high, because the momentary victory sets up long-term failure.
 Militarily, the Napoleonic and Nazi invasions of Russia faced these exact problems.
 While both Napoleon and the Nazis were continually successful in their war efforts, the accumulating costs eventually snatched defeat from the jaws of victory.
 We can also note that the successful elements of Napoleonic and Nazi victories came predominantly during the blitz portions of their engagement, where the efforts were swift – as opposed to the prolonged campaigns against Russia.
 We can also look at the game of Risk as a decent example of costly momentary victory – where a player conquers a large region, but leaves it minimally defended, followed by getting the whole region steamrolled within a turn or two.

-In terms of CS, this passage has again stressed the interrelated nature of CS and CTI.
-It has additionally pointed to the kinds of CS costs that must be accounted for, when considering the nature of security in a space that does not admit of a final victory.
-The expert at CS, to paraphrase Sunzi, uses actionable intelligence to prevent an attack from connecting meaningfully.
+In terms of InfoSec, this passage has again stressed the interrelated nature of InfoSec and CTI.
+It has additionally pointed to the kinds of information security costs that must be accounted for, when considering the nature of security in a space that does not admit of a final victory.
+The expert at InfoSec, to paraphrase Sunzi, uses actionable intelligence to prevent an attack from connecting meaningfully.
 If that cannot be done, he uses intelligence to reduce the rate and severity of attacks.
 If that cannot be done, he attacks the individual intrusions.
 If that cannot be done, he seeks to dismantle the infecting code.
 At each level, the level of intelligence required is less, the costs are higher, brute force plays a larger part of operations, and the rate of success is reduced.